smithy-lang/smithy-rs/design/src/rfcs/rfc0022_refine_builder.md

 };
 ```

-In approach 2), we can erase the whole builder in both branches:
+In approach 2), we can erase the whole builder in both branches when they both register a route:

 ```rust
 let check_database: bool = /* */;